 To be effective in the role you’ll need proven experience of devising and delivering membership programmes and partnerships at a national level and an understanding of the challenges and opportunities for LGBT inclusion in the private sector.
 Motivated by targets - and with a track record of achieving them - you’ll be experienced in managing and developing multidisciplinary teams and in influencing decision makers to deliver change.
 Your financial acumen will dovetail with your commercial thinking, the ability to manage budgets, developing sustainable income streams and preparing financial reports.

-To help bring your skills and experience to delivering organisational change, please complete and return an application and recruitment analysis form by 8am on Wednesday 20 February 2019.
-Interviews will be held on Tuesday 5 March 2019.
+To help bring your skills and experience to delivering organisational change, please complete and return an application and recruitment analysis form by 9.30am Monday 19th April 2019.
+Interviews will follow on Wednesday 24th April 2019.